seanjgildea/SoftwareEngineeringNotes/awsSolutionsArchitect.md

 # AWS Solutions Architect Study Notes

+## DNS and Route 53

+- SOA ( Start of Authority ) record contains the NS records
+- A record stands for Address, used to translate a domain to an IP address
+- C record ( Canonical Name ) resolves one domain name to another domain name
+- Alias records are similar to a CNAME record however a CNAME cant be used for a naked domain name (w/out www)
+- TTL ( Time to Live ) is the length that a DNS record is cached in seconds
+- 48 hours default TTL cached length
+- ELB's do not have pre-defined IPV4 addresses
+- Given the choice, always choose an Alias over a CNAME
+- PTR Record is the reverse of an A record

 ## RDS

 - RDS runs on virtual machines, you cannot log into these OS's